zaidfayaz/React/react_practice/1-Introduction.md

 ​ React Fragment is a feature in React that allows you to return multiple elements from a React component by allowing you to group a list of children without adding extra nodes to the DOM.syntax <React.Fragment></React.Fragment>.
 Another way is empty tags (<></>) but the limitation for this is that we cannot pass key attribute

+                 Regular Component vs Pure Component

+1) A regular component does not implement the shouldComponentUpdate method.
+It always returns true by default
+- A pure component on the other hand implements the shouldComponentUpdate method with a shallow props and state comparison.
+-  pure components can be used to avoid unecessary rendors and give a performance boost
+- Never mutate the state.Always return a new object that reflects the new state

+                    Shallow Comarison (SC)

+    we will study this with respect to
+1) Primitive Types : a (sc) b returns true if a and b have the same value and are of the same type Ex. string 'zaid' (SC) string 'zaid' returns true

+2) Complex Types : a (SC) returns if a and b reference the exact same object Ex. var a =[1,2,3];
+var b = [1,2,3]
+var c = a;

+console.log(a === b); // false
+console.log(a === c); // true

+var a ={ x : 1, y : 2};
+var b = {x : 1, y: 2}
+var c = a;

+console.log(a === b); // false
+console.log(a === c); // true

 >